The Doctor sighed and looked at the starfield stretched

 “Yes,” she said.
 “The midwife who delivered him said

-it was strange.
-But she could see no reason why it would harm him.”
+it was strange, but she could see no reason why it would harm him.”

 “Oh, it would not harm him at all,” The Doctor said.
 “But